CSESS/constitution/README.md

 ### 4.2.
 Chair
 The President of the Society shall be the chair of all General Meetings.
 In the absence of the President, either one of the two Vice-Presidents shall be the chair of the meetings.
 In case the President and both the two Vice-Presidents are absent, the attendee can vote any one of the Executive Committee members to be the chair of the General Meeting.
 ### 4.3.
 Secretary
 The Internal Secretary of the Society shall be responsible for taking notes and preparing minutes in all General Meetings.
 In case the Internal Secretary is absent, the External Secretary shall be the secretary of the General Meeting.
-In case both the Internal Secretary and External Secretary are absent, the attendee shall vote any one of the Executive-Committee members to be the secretary of the General Meeting.
+In case both the Internal Secretary and External Secretary are absent, the attendee shall vote any one of the Executive Committee members to be the secretary of the General Meeting.
 ### 4.4.
 Quorum
 Ten percent or thirty (whichever is greater) of Full Members or General Members of the Society shall form a quorum of a General Meeting.
 If the quorum has not been met, then the General Meeting is failed.
 ### 4.5.
 Annual General Meeting